Practical algorithms for Hierarchical overlap graphs: Introduction

 \subsection{Our Results}

 Our results can be succinctly outlined as follows.

-\begin{enumerate} \item \textbf{Novel optimal algorithm for HOG.} We present arguably the most \textit{intuitive} algorithm, which is also \textit{optimal}.
-Despite the simplicity of the existing optimal algorithms, it still uses a non-intuitive approach and non-trivial data structures for its implementation, whereas our algorithm uses only \textit{elementary arrays}.
+\begin{enumerate} \item \textbf{Novel optimal algorithm for HOG.} We present arguably a very \textit{intuitive} algorithm, which is also \textit{optimal}.
+Our algorithm runs in linear time and space.
+Despite the simplicity of the existing optimal algorithms, they still use relatively complex arguments for their formal proof and relatively complex data structures for implementation.
+However, our algorithm uses only \textit{elementary arrays} for implementation with a very \textit{intuitive} proof.

 \item \textbf{Empirical evaluation of practical HOG algorithms.} We analyzed all the seemingly practical algorithms on random and real datasets.
 On real datasets, the previous optimal algorithm improves the other algorithms by $1.3$-$8\times$ using $1.5$-$6\times$ more memory.
-However, the proposed optimal algorithm improves the best time by $2.3-5$ and memory by $\approx 1.5\times$.
+However, the proposed optimal algorithm improves the best time by $1.3-1.7\times$ and memory by $\approx 1.5\times$.
 The relative performances improve with the size of the dataset.
-On random datasets having $~10^5$ strings with a total length of $10^7$, the optimal algorithm improves the previous state of the art by over $1.5-2.5\times$ times, while our algorithm improves the optimal by $~5\times$.
+On random datasets having $~10^5$ strings with a total length of $10^7$, the optimal algorithm improves the previous state of the art by over $2-4\times$ times, while our algorithm improves the optimal by $2.5-3\times$.
 Further, we find that the performance mainly depends on an intermediately computed EHOG used by all the algorithms.
 Our results prove that the proposed algorithm performs superior to the previous algorithms on both random and real datasets, highlighting its significance in both theory and practice.

-\item \textbf{Applications of HOG.} We also explore the applications of hierarchical overlap graphs to solve various variants of suffix-prefix queries on a set of strings.
-Despite the algorithms not matching the state of the art~\cite{DBLP:conf/cpm/LoukidesPTZ23} which require complex black-box data structures, our algorithm require $0.01-100$ ms for all queries on a data set of a billion characters. \end{enumerate}
+\item \textbf{Applications of HOG.} We also explore the applications of HOG to solve various variants of suffix-prefix queries on a set of strings.
+Despite not matching the theoretical bounds of the state of the art~\cite{DBLP:conf/cpm/LoukidesPTZ23}, which require complex black-box data structures, our algorithms require $0.002$-$100~ms$ for queries on a data set of a billion characters, improving $18$-$1300\times$ over classical KMP~\cite{DBLP:journals/siamcomp/KnuthMP77} for complex queries. \end{enumerate}

 \textbf{Outline of the paper.} We first describe the basic notations and definitions used throughout the paper in \Cref{sec:prelim}.
 In \Cref{sec:prevWork}, we briefly describe the previous results, highlighting the aspects affecting practical performance.
 This is followed by describing our proposed algorithm in \Cref{sec:algo}.
 Then, in \Cref{sec:exp}, we present the experimental setup and evaluation of the practical algorithms on real and random datasets, justifying the observations using further evaluation. \Cref{sec:apps} discussed some applications of HOG on variants of APSP queries.
 We finally present the conclusions and scope of future work in \Cref{sec:conclusion}.